xserv/xserv-js/README.md

 # Xserv Javascript Client

-Xserv JS is a simple client library integrating real-time bi-directional messaging via WebSockets to web and mobile apps, or any other Internet connected device.

 This library is client that allows Javascript web browser clients to connect to the [Xserv](http://mobile-italia.com/xserv/) WebSocket API.<br>
 [Xserv](http://mobile-italia.com/xserv/) is platform of real-time bi-directional messaging via WebSockets to web and mobile apps, or any other Internet connected device.